acrlewis/cfawsinit/README.md

 Staged {u'product_version': u'1.7.0-build.58', u'name': u'cf'}
 ```

-After a loooong time
+After a loooong time, Success!!

-As always, if it times out, restart it.
+As always, if it times out waiting for a certain operation, restart it.
+Alternatively use --timeout parameter to give a very large timeout